 And we really do cover everything.
 All human life is here; plant life too.
 During a discussion about the dangers of certain poisonous flowers last week I noticed our website seemed to be giving me a new title:

-So three of our All-Time Top Five are still alive.
-And those three all produce versions of the same BBC pass and walk through the same turnstile that I use in the morning, and do shows here on Radio 2 where they use the same chair as me and the same water cooler.
+Until the recent, sudden death of Sir Terry, three of our All-Time Top Five were still alive and were all producing versions of the same building pass and walking through the same turnstile that I use in the morning, doing shows here on Radio 2 where they use the same chair as me and the same water cooler.

 That’s what I call a great job.
-Sharing a water cooler with Wogan.
+Sharing a water cooler with Steve Wright.

 But I am only here because you tune in.
 So thank-you.